 We want your experience with Little White Tooth to be a wonderful one, starting with your child’s first visit.
 That’s why we have only a few little things you need to do, and we just happen to have them listed below.
 It’s real easy – let’s get started!

-Your child will receive a thorough examination with Dr. Veneberg, where she’ll discuss results with our smile report card, offer recommendations for how to best care for your child’s teeth, and much more.
+Your child will receive a thorough examination with mom and veteran, Dr. Veneberg, where she’ll discuss results with our smile report card, offer recommendations for how to best care for your child’s teeth, and much more.
 Oral health education, tooth eruption, brushing techniques, flossing, healthy snacks and fluoride recommendations are just some of the topics discussed during your child's initial cleaning and exam appointment.
 The American Academy of Pediatric Dentistry recommends a child visit the dentist for an initial oral evaluation within 6 months of the eruption of his/her first baby tooth and no later than their first birthday.
 It is important to start children early in the right direction to good dental hygiene and building healthy, life-long habits

 As parents ourselves, we understand that our children are the most precious individuals.
 Call our office to schedule an appointment for your child and experience why Little White Tooth is such a special place.
 We look forward to welcoming you to our happy family.